 While these are generally accepted guidelines, in the end, shaking or stirring still comes down to personal preference.
 What sort of suicidal bartender would try to argue with James Bond when he asks for a shaken martini?

 Of course, there’s a lot more to learn about cocktails other than the basic method of mixing them, starting with how they got their name.
 Then you might like to know about specific spirits—like, how do you use Chartreuse, or what’s the difference between bourbon and whiskey?
 Have you heard of baijiu, or explored the world of Indian whisky?
 And what about sustainable cocktails, or CBD cocktails?
 If you like to try familiar ingredients in new ways, be sure to experiment with wine cocktails, tea cocktails, and sherry cocktails too.
 Oh, and don’t forget about low-alcohol drinks and mocktails, either.
-Clearly, there’s a lot to sip on—check out all our cocktail recipes to try and narrow it down.
+Clearly, there’s a lot to sip on—check out all our cocktail recipes to try and narrow it down, or seek our one of these essential cocktail books for home bartenders.
 Cheers!

 Related Video: Red Carpet Royale Champagne Cocktail with Gold Leaf